 It echoed and echoed, because I still remember when it was a nasty word, whispered behind hands.
 When it could get you fired.
 Beaten up.
 Worse.

 It still can.
 We’re not safe yet.
-But when kids of all ages see and hear these words in the world around them, the words lose their power to wound and defang bullies everywhere.
+But when kids of all ages see and hear these words in the world around them, the words lose their power to wound and bullies everywhere are defanged.

 So Bravo to the San Francisco Giants, and to corporate sponsor AT&T. So the pitchers gave up four long balls and the bats were cold as ice taking golf swings at slow rollers in the dirt.
 Who cares?